-The second is the load 23-bit signed immediate instruction (LDI), in that it accepts no conditions and uses only a 4-bit opcode.
-The last exception is the NOOP instruction group, containing the NOOP, BREAK, and LOCK opcodes.
+There are three basic exceptions to this general instruction model.
+The first is the MOV instruction, which steals bits 13 and 18 to allow supervisor access to user registers.
+In supervisor mode, these are set to one to reference user registers, zero otherwise.
+They are ignored in user mode.
+The second exception is the load 23-bit signed immediate instruction (LDI), in that it accepts no conditions and uses only a 4-bit opcode.
+The last exception is the NOOP instruction group, containing the BREAK, LOCK, SIM, and NOOP opcodes.
 These instructions ignore their register and immediate settings.
+Further, the immediate bits used by these opcodes are available for simulation or debug facilities, but otherwise ignored by the CPU.